 Make sure you are knowledgeable on what is required of you as a board member.
 Good luck!

 Perhaps you want to be able to go back one day and review how your conference web page looked years ago.
-Plan ahead and archive that meeting page using http://archive.is/ - you can "make" it archive any existing page, or search for other archived pages.
+Or, maybe you are curious the last time your conference was held in a particular location.
+Often, association leaders would like to view what membership dues amounts were 5, 10 or 15 years ago.
+Plan ahead - now - and archive that meeting page using http://archive.is/ - you can "force" it archive any existing page, or search for other archived pages.
 It is a handy tool that only takes a moment and can prove invaluable when you need to "see" what a page looked like in the past.
+If you do not request the archive to be done at a certain point, you are leaving that to luck, which is not the best hope for your association!
+Archivists out there will probably agree with us on this point!

 An item for all association professionals to consider is the changing challenges associations face from emerging technology.